 In contrast to a limited number of asset classes, the universe of individual investments is huge.
 Which raises the question: How many different investments should you own to diversify your portfolio broadly enough to manage investment risk?
 Unfortunately, there is no simple or single answer that is right for everyone.
 Whether your stock portfolio includes six securities, 20 securities, or more is a decision you have to make in consultation with your investment professional or based on your own research and judgment.

-In general, however, the decision will depend on how closely the investments track one another's returns—a concept called correlation.
+In general, however, the decision will depend on how closely your asset classes, and investments within each asset class, track one another's returns—a concept called correlation.
 For example, if Stock A always goes up and down the same amount as Stock B, they are said to be perfectly correlated.
 If Stock A always goes up the same amount that Stock B goes down, they are said to be negatively correlated.
 In the real world, securities often are positively correlated with one another to varying degrees.
 The less positively correlated your investments are with one another, the better diversified you are.